derhansen/sf_tv2fluidge/README.md

 If you select to create shortcuts for content elements that are TemplaVoila references, then each matching content element will be insered as a shortcut in the given content column.

+## Migrate content

+@todo - Insert image

+This module migrates content from TemplaVoila content columns to backend layout content columns based on Fluidtemplate.

+### Prerequisites

+Before you can start with the migration, you must create a backend layout and Fluidtemplate for each TemplaVoila page template you wish to migrate.